nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/README.md

 # HiveFi Plugin

-A comprehensive plugin for HiveFi that provides multichain DeFi functionality and data integration across Mantle, Sonic, and Bitcoin networks.
+A comprehensive plugin for HiveFi that provides multichain DeFi functionality and data integration across Mantle, Sonic, and MultiChain protocols.
 This plugin serves as the core infrastructure for the HiveFi agent swarm, enabling seamless cross-chain operations and protocol interactions.

 ## Architecture Overview